 Fact is, Korean food emulates a lot of what the American palate considers comfort food or even soul food.
 From mandu (similar to Chinese dumplings) to jap chae (stir-fried noodles and vegetables), Korean food is influenced by other Asian flavors and offers a safe and somewhat familiar start to having a more adventurous palate.
 Best of all, if you can’t do spicy foods, most Korean staples are short on heat.

-So let’s head out to Annandale for a tour through some delicious flavors.
+There are tons of places to eat in Annandale, but let’s head out for a tour through some delicious Korean flavors, among others.

 Chances are you’ve heard of KFC.
 Your mouth is probably watering at the mere mention.
 But the OTHER KFC—Korean fried chicken—is what people crave in Annandale.
 Korean fried chicken is fried twice for extra crunchiness.
 Then it is brushed with a sauce (get the soy garlic) that caramelizes on its flaky, fried skin, creating a mouth-watering moment between you and the chicken that will transform your thinking about the humble bird and, frankly, life in general.